mkbs-mkbs2000/Spaces-Under-Flyover/README.md

+An interactive map that showcases five flyover locations around the world, where the spaces underneath it have been revitalised for public use.
+Clicking on a location on the map will focus the viewer to the location, and information on it will also be revealed.

+This will eventually be part of a larger online resource guide on how to revitalise neglected spaces under flyovers, with a focus on India and Pune, a city in Maharashtra state.
+This online resource guide is a final deliverable for a project that is part of the School of Cities' Multidisciplinary Urban Capstone Project.
+More info can be accessed via the following link: (https://schoolofcities.utoronto.ca/learning-sofc/mucp/mucp-imucp-2024-25/#india)

-An interactive map that showcases examples in revitalising spaces under flyovers around the world.
-This will eventually be used as part of the final deliverable for Multidisciplinary Urban Capstone Project, but in the early stages will be used as Lab 3 submission for GGR472: Developing Web Maps.
+For now, it will also serve as the Lab 3 submission for GGR472: Developing Web Maps.